 Toadstool Geologic Park is in a remote area of the extreme northwest corner of the state and is renowned for its unique geologic formations.
 The stunning rock formations and unusual examples of the effects of water and wind over millions of years make it a must-visit attraction for visitors to the state.
 The best way to experience it is to hike the Interpretive Toadstool Trail, a well-mark route that follows a one-mile loop.
 The park is also popular for camping and picnicking.
 While the view near the campsites and the interpretive signs is impressive, it’s not nearly as breathtaking as what you’d see on the hike, which takes just over an hour, if you stop frequently to take in the amazing views.
 A detailed trail brochure is available at the Trail Site which explains the numbered post markers along the way.

 Nebraska’s capital is a great college town with a fun outdoorsy, hip vibe.
 Visitors of all types will find something to do here.
 Cultural highlights include the Lied Center for Performing Arts, The Haymarket Theatre, and the UNL schools of Music, Theatre, and Film which offer performances all year-round.
-When it comes to art, the Sheldon is the largest gallery in town, while the downtown art galleries are well-worth visiting, featuring the work of local artists, – the best time for this is every evening of the first Friday of every month, when the galleries put up new work that’s often accompanied by food, drinks, and sometimes live music.
-Other highlights include the State Capitol building, and touring the state’s flagship campus.
+When it comes to art, Sheldon Museum of Art is an absolute must, while the downtown art galleries are well-worth visiting too, featuring the work of local artists – the best time to experience the art culture in Lincoln is the first Friday of every month, when the galleries put up new work that’s often accompanied by food, drinks, and sometimes live music.
+Other highlights include the State Capitol building and touring the state’s flagship campus.